 Again, it is worthy of note that the laws of the most advanced civilization, in this twentieth century, do not more carefully provide that rich and poor shall stand on a common level in accountability before the civil law.
 Absolutely no distinction was made by Moses' laws.
 And as for the protection of the people from the dangers incident to some becoming very poor and others excessively wealthy and powerful, no other national law has ever been enacted which so carefully guarded this point.
 Moses' law provided for a restitution every fiftieth year-their Jubilee year.
 This law, by preventing the absolute alienation of property, thereby prevented its accumulation in the hands of a few.
 (Lev.
-25: 9, 13-23, 27-30) In fact, they were taught to consider themselves brethren, and to act accordingly; to assist each other without compensation, and to take no usury of one another.
-See Exod.
-22: 25; Lev.
-25: 36, 37; Num.
-26: 52-56.
+25:9, 13-23, 27-30.)
+In fact, they were taught to consider themselves brethren, and to act accordingly; to assist each other without compensation, and to take no usury of one another.-See Exod.
+22:25; Lev.
+25:36, 37; Num.
+26:52-56.

 All the laws were made public, thus preventing designing men from successfully tampering with the rights of the people.
 The laws were exposed in such a manner that any who chose might copy them; and, in order that the poorest and most unlearned might not be ignorant of them, it was made the duty of the priests to read them to the people at their septennial festivals.
 (Deut.
-31: 10-13) Is it reasonable to suppose that such laws and arrangements were designed by bad men, or by men scheming to defraud the people of their liberties and happiness?
+31:10-13.)
+Is it reasonable to suppose that such laws and arrangements were designed by bad men, or by men scheming to defraud the people of their liberties and happiness?
 Such an assumption would be unreasonable.

-In its regard for the rights and interests of foreigners, and of enemies, the Mosaic law was thirty-two centuries ahead of its times-if indeed the laws of the most civilized of today equal it in fairness and benevolence.
+In its regard for the rights and interests of foreigners, and of enemies, the Mosaic law was thirty-two centuries ahead of its times-if indeed the laws of the most civilized of to-day equal it in fairness and benevolence.
 We read:

-"Ye shall have one manner of law as well for the stranger [foreigner] as for one of your own country; for I am the Lord your God."
-Exod.
-12: 49; Lev.
-24: 22 shalt surely bring it back to him again.
-If thou see the ass of him that hateth thee lying under his burden, wouldst thou cease to leave thy business and help him?
-Thou shalt surely leave it, to join with [assist] him."
-Exod.
-23: 4,5, margin
+"Ye shall have one manner of law as well for the stranger [foreigner] as for one of your own country; for I am the Lord your God."-Exod.
+12:49; Lev.
+24:22.

-"And if a stranger sojourn with thee in your land, ye shall not vex him; but the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself; for ye were strangers in the land of Egypt."
-Lev.
-19: 33, 34
+"And if a stranger sojourn with thee in your land, ye shall not vex him; but the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself; for ye were strangers in the land of Egypt."-Lev.
+19:33, 34.